pmcdowell-okta/hackey-golang-build/readme.md

 #### How do I use it:

+##### First you need to install go-bindata

+go-bindata is a cool the turns any file into a Golang file, that you can then compile with your program as a package or a standalone file.

+To install go-bindata:

+The following seems to work

+    `go get github.com/jteeuwen/go-bindata`
+    `cd $GOPATH/src/github.com/jteeuwen/go-bindata/go-bindata`
+    `go build`

+copy go-bindata into any directory on your PATH

 Set your GOPATH Environment variable to be your working directory

 <code>export GOPATH=&grave;pwd&grave;</code>

+Now that go-bindata is installed

 1. Put everything you want to include in your package in the html directory
 2. use `make build` to build you executable